 - San Juan La Laguna – Casa Flor Ixcaco

-Depending on where you go, you can make your own scarf using the backstrap loom technique (San Juan) or participate in natural dye workshops that use natural plants and ingredients to dye clothing (San Pedro).
+Depending on where you go, you can make your own scarf using the backstrap loom technique (San Juan) or participate in natural dye workshops that use indigenous plants and ingredients to dye clothing (San Pedro).

 4. Climb the Stairs to Mirador Cerro de la Cruz

-If you’re looking for the best viewpoint in Lake Atitlán (other than atop a towering volcano), then adventure to the colorful town of San Juan La Laguna where you can hike 15-20 minutes up a painted set of stairs to reach Mirador Cerro de la Cruz.
+If you’re looking for the best viewpoint in Lake Atitlán, other than atop a towering volcano, you have to visit the colorful town of San Juan La Laguna.

 Once at the top, you can marvel at the lakeside towns from a wooden viewing deck with a cross in the middle.
-On the lower deck, there’s a lovely colorful mural peering up at you and is representative of the artistic style of San Juan.

 5. Visit the Painted Village of Santa Catarina Palopó